6 reasons students should become reading mentors

 For many, the challenges with literacy begin early.
 Limited access to books, fewer reading experiences at home and longstanding inequalities, mean that some children start secondary school already behind.

-This is where our Reading Mentor programme comes in.
-Not only does it give teenagers the chance to build skills for their own future, but it also means they can inspire the next generation to grow and find joy in reading.
+This is where our reading mentors come in.
+Not only does it give students aged 14 – 18 the chance to build skills for their own future, but it also means they can inspire the next generation to grow and find joy in reading.

 1. Develops essential soft skills